Here’s the dirt on what’s in our dirt

 Datil Pepper: This semi-sweet fruity pepper brings the heat at up to 300,000 Scoville units.

 Habanero pepper: Classic hot pepper with a floral and sweet flavor.
 Up to 350,000 Scoville units.
+We planted about 100 of these delicious peppers so we’re hoping for a bumper crop from August through October.

-Fall crops: what we’re growing at Highlands Farm in 2024
+Fall crops: what we’re growing at Highlands Farm in 2026